vladigleba/vladigleba.github.io/posts/prophecy/babylon.md

 What the three powers of {% rf 'Revelation 16:13' false %} have in common are the unclean spirits that come out of their mouths, and according to {% rf 'Revelation 16:14' false %}, these are spirits of devils working through miracles and sorcery.
 This is an echo of Christ’s warning about false Christs and false prophets working miracles, which means we can expect a counterfeit religious revival, supported by miracles, sorcery, and spiritism, just before Christ’s coming.
 Spiritism, a doctrine of Satan first introduced in Eden when he told Eve she would “not surely die” {% rf 'Genesis 3:4' %}, is the belief that the dead are alive and can contact the living.

-Incidentally, Catholicism prays to Mary and other dead saints; apostate Protestantism also believes the dead are not really dead but alive in heaven or hell; and non-Christian religions have a door open to spiritism through practices like “channeling” and spirit worship.
+Incidentally, praying to Mary and other dead saints is a core practice in Catholicism; apostate Protestantism also believes the dead are not really dead but alive in heaven or hell; and non-Christian religions have a door open to spiritism through practices like “channeling” and spirit worship.
 And so when Satan and his angels pose as dead loves ones, prophets of old, angels of heaven, or even Christ Himself, while quoting a twisted version of the Scriptures, the deception will be overwhelming to anyone whose faith is not based on the Bible.

-## What did ancient Babylon believe about death?
+## What did ancient Babylonians believe about death?

 > Then he brought me to the door of the gate of the LORD’S house which was toward the north; and, behold, *there sat women weeping for Tammuz*.
 {% ct 'Ezekiel 8:14' %}

 Tamuz was the god of food and vegetation worshiped by the Babylonians, who believed that he died each year when winter arrived but would be resurrected in the spring (immortality of the soul), and so every year his death was mourned.
 But it wasn’t just Tamuz; they also believed that people went on to exist in another form after death, which led the Babylonians to worship the dead.
 This teaching, that people continue to live or be conscious after death, has survived and been adopted by spiritual Babylon, and her influence has made it spread to many Christian churches even though the Bible preaches the [exact opposite](/posts/basics/death.md) {% rf 'Ecclesiastes 9:5; Psalm 115:17' %}.

-## What else did ancient Babylon believe?
+## What else did they practice?

 > Therefore, behold, the days come, that I will do judgment upon the *graven images of Babylon*: and her whole land shall be confounded, and all her slain shall fall in the midst of her.
 {% ct 'Jeremiah 51:47' %}